felixgeelhaar/fortify/README.md

 ### Rate Limiting

-Controls the rate of operations using a token bucket algorithm.
+Controls the rate of operations using a token bucket algorithm with a pluggable storage backend.

 ```go
 import "github.com/felixgeelhaar/fortify/ratelimit"